 History

 The history behind this law goes back to ancient customs.
-There is evidence in many European countries, and specifically the Nordic ones that suggests that it used to be customary.
+There is evidence in many European countries, specifically the Nordic ones, that it used to be customary and completely natural.

 “Today, the right to roam has survived in perhaps its purest form in Estonia, Finland, Iceland, Norway and Sweden.
 Here the right has been won through practice over hundreds of years and it is not known when it changed from mere ‘common practice’ to become a commonly recognized right.”